“Katniss has QUALITY in every conceivable category of assessment. Congratulations on a magnificent build. Aloha!”

-- strings 1-4 are…<drum roll>…tenor ukulele, low G tuning (aka C6).
+- strings 1-4 are…<drum roll>…tenor ukulele in low G tuning.
+Ta-da!

 - strings 2-5 yield pitches from D3 to E4, the range of a baritone ukulele.
+Amazing!

-Where in that range is “best”, however, is defined by your hands, ears, and musical sensibilities.
-This is not to pass the buck; different players simply bring different “best” sounds out of the same instrument, which is one of the delightful surprises that makes building so interesting.
+Now you know the range of tunings that I build the GT for–from baritone (or even a bit lower) to standard tenor C6.
+Where in that range is “best”–or appealing, a more versatile and creative idea– is defined by your hands, ears, and musical sensibilities.
+This is not to pass the buck; different players simply bring different cool and evocative sounds out of the same instrument, which is one of the delightful surprises that makes building so interesting.

 What’s that funny script you use?